AzureAD/microsoft-authentication-library-for-dotnet/.github/ISSUE_TEMPLATE/bug_report.md

 **Is this a new or existing app?**
 <!-- Ex:
 a.
-The app is in production, and I have upgraded to a new version of ADAL
+The app is in production, and I have upgraded to a new version of MSAL
 b.
-The app is in production, uses the same version of ADAL, but started seeing this issue
+The app is in production, I haven't upgraded MSAL, but started seeing this issue
 c.
 This is a new app or experiment
 -->